Anne VanBeber, Ph.D., RD, LD, CFCS

 Dr. Anne VanBeber, a nutrition educator since 1983, has been a Nutritional Sciences faculty member since 1992.
 She received a B.S. from Texas Tech University with a double major in Home Economics Education and Food and Nutrition.
 She holds M.S. and Ph.D. degrees from Texas Woman’s University where she majored in Nutrition with a minor in Food Science.
 A Registered and Licensed Dietitian, Dr. VanBeber was named a Fellow of the Academy of Nutrition and Dietetics in 2015.
 In August 2016, she was awarded the distinction of Certified Culinary Medicine Specialist through the Goldring Center for Culinary Medicine at Tulane University.
 She is also Certified in Family and Consumer Sciences through the American Association of Family and Consumer Sciences.

 Dr. VanBeber has been Department Chair since August 2014, a position she also held from 1998-2013.
 She has a combined 21 years experience serving as the Director of the TCU Coordinated Program in Dietetics as well as the Director of the TCU Didactic Program in Dietetics.
-Current teaching responsibilities include Food Preparation, Meal Management, Gourmet Foods, and Food and Culture.
+Current teaching responsibilities include Food Preparation, Meal Management, Gourmet Foods, Food and Culture, and Veganism, Sustainability, and Plant-based Food Studies.
 She has completed culinary arts training at the Culinary Institute of America-Greystone, University of Alaska, and the Goldring Center for Culinary Medicine in New Orleans.
-Her extensive travels throughout Mexico have enhanced her knowledge and skills in Latin American cuisine and culture.
-During Summers 2012, 2013, 2015, and 2016, Dr. VanBeber led TCU study abroad programs to Seville, Spain, with a focus on food insecurity in the service-learning sector.
+Her broad travels throughout Mexico have enhanced her knowledge and skills in Latin American cuisine and culture.
+She has also traveled extensively throughout Spain, and during the summers of 2012, 2013, 2015, 2016, and 2019 Dr. VanBeber has led TCU students on study abroad programs to Seville, Spain, with a curriculum focus on food insecurity in the service-learning sector.

 food preparation and culinary knowledge and skills